InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 ## Solution

 * Talk with the Product Owners to understand their priorities.
-Prepare for this dicussion by understanding their user stories, backlog, and roadmap if possible.
+Prepare for this discussion by understanding their user stories, backlog, and roadmap if possible.
 * Ensure that Product Owners are aware of the benefits of InnerSource that they might care about most, including:
     - Reuse.
 Teams can avoid writing new software from scratch because they can leverage and/or existing code.
     - Savings of time and money.
 It may cost more for a team other than the original team to write it, but it costs less than   writing it from scratch.